 The best savings interest rates on RRSP accounts are generally offered by online banks and credit unions.

 It is not unusual to find variations of 100 basis points or higher between rates offered by digital banks and traditional big banks.

-The RRSP savings accounts listed below do not charge a monthly account fee, your contributions are tax-deductible, and earnings remain tax-free until withdrawal.
+The RRSP savings accounts listed below do not charge a monthly account fee, your contributions are tax-deductible, and your earnings remain tax-free until withdrawal.

 EQ Bank RSP Savings Account

 EQ Bank recently introduced an RSP savings account and offers one of the best savings rates you can find for RRSPs right now.

 This account has no minimum balance or monthly fees, and you can set up automatic contributions.
-EQ Bank is a subsidiary of Equitable Bank and your deposits are eligible for CDIC protection.
+EQ Bank is a subsidiary of Equitable Bank, and your deposits are eligible for CDIC protection.

-You can also open an RSP GIC account.
+You can also open an RSP GIC account and earn up to 5.60%.
 Learn more in this EQ Bank review.

 - Rate: 3.00%*